-Article 6(1) of Directive 2009/71/Euratom and amending Directive 2014/87/Euratom of 25 July 2014 require Member States to ensure that "the prime responsibility for the nuclear safety of a nuclear installation rests with the licence holder".
-This is fulfilled by the regulations of the Atomic Energy Act (AtG) on licensing and supervision, which are based on the principle of the licence holder's responsibility.
+Article 6(1) of Directive 2014/87/Euratom of 8 July 2014 require Member States to ensure that "the prime responsibility for the nuclear safety of a nuclear installation rests with the licence holder".
+This is fulfilled by the regulations of the AtG on licensing and supervision, which are based on the principle of the licence holder's responsibility.
 This requirement is implemented in Germany in § 7c(1) AtG.
 It states: "The responsibility for nuclear safety shall fall to the holder of the licence of the nuclear installation.
 This responsibility cannot be delegated and also extends to the activities of the contractors and subcontractors whose activities may impair the nuclear safety of a nuclear installation."

-According to § 7(2) AtG, a licence for construction and operation may only be granted if the applicant proves that the necessary technical and organisational precautions for safe operation have been taken.
+According to § 7(2) AtG, a licence for the construction and for operation may only be granted if the applicant proves that the necessary technical and organisational precautions for safe operation have been taken.